wp-plugins/child-theme-configurator/readme.txt

 == Upgrade Notice ==

-v.1.6.2.1 Fixes for various bugs in parser.
-See changelog for details.
+v.1.6.2.1 Fixes a bug in the stylesheet parser that was an unintended consequence of a "fix" introduced in v.1.6.2.

 == Override Parent Styles ==